What is Intrinsic Value?

 - How can the intrinsic value of stocks be calculated?

-- What are the pros/cons of intrinsic valuation approaches?
+- What are the pros/cons of intrinsic value (DCF) methods?

 Intrinsic Value Definition

-The basis of intrinsic valuation states that the value of an asset can be derived from assessing the asset internally.
+The premise of intrinsic value states that how much an asset is worth can be derived from assessing the asset internally.

-For instance, the intrinsic value of a company’s shares can be approximated by assessing the underlying company’s:
+For instance, company’s share price can be approximated by assessing the underlying fundamentals:

 - Revenue: Historical Trends, Key Drivers of Revenue, Future Growth Outlook